maiste/maiste.fr/content/info/about.md

 ## Hi there

 I'm Étienne aka Maiste.
-I'm a Computer Scientist student in Paris, currently in internship at Nomadic Labs !
+I'm a Computer Scientist student in Paris, currently in internship at Nomadic Labs!

 I started this blog to share the things I can learn, train my English and sometimes just write some thought.